SunDeveloppments/sun/README.md

 ### 🚀 Roadmap

-- [x] init feautre for initialize a .sunenv.yaml on working directory.
+- [x] init feature for initialize a .sunenv.yaml on working directory. ( just init name )
-- [ ] Read the .sunenv.yaml file
+- [x] Read the .sunenv.yaml file ( read name, author and language)
 - [x] Makefile for a better installation

 ## 👋 Contributing